 Following positive experiences in prisons in the Democratic Republic of the Congo (DRC) with the International Committee of the Red Cross (ICRC), Antenna provided prisons in Rwanda with 2 Maxi-WATA devices for cleaning floors and toilets.
 The project may be extended to other prisons in the region, depending on the results.

-This pilot project, under the supervision of the ICRC in Kigali, Rwanda, aims to establish chlorine production using WATA equipment in the country’s prisons.
+The pilot project, under the supervision of the ICRC in Kigali, Rwanda, aims to establish chlorine production using WATA equipment in the country’s prisons.

-In June 2012, Antenna sent experts to the country for the purpose of training ICRC personnel, the staff of Gitarama and Rilima prisons and a number of inmates in the use of Maxi-WATA equipment.
+In June 2012, Antenna sent experts to the country for the purpose of training ICRC personnel, the staff at Gitarama and Rilima prisons and a number of inmates in the use of Maxi-WATA equipment.

-In particular, the mission in 2012 was:
+In particular, the mission in 2012 was to:

-- To provide Maxi-WATA devices;
+- Provide Maxi-WATA devices;

-- To provide theoretical and practical training;
+- Provide theoretical and practical training;

 Antenna also has the role of monitoring the project and providing long-term technical support.
 Our WATA representative in the DRC, Sébastien Famba, has undergone training and is available to train others where needed.

 Partner and funding: ICRC Rwanda

 Programme duration: 2012-2013

-Contact Antenna : Pierre-Gilles Duvernay
+Antenna contact: Pierre-Gilles Duvernay